How Many Petals Does a Lily Have? Demystifying the Petal Structure of This Iconic Flower

 FAQ

-Can lilies have more than 6 petals?
+Do lilies have 8 petals?

-How many pedals does a Lilly have?
+How many pistils does a lily have?

 There may be a single pistil, as in the lily, or several to many pistils, as in the buttercup.
 The lobes of the stigma are often characteristic of families or genera; for example, many bellflowers (Campanula) have a distinctive stigma with three curling lobes.

-How many petals does a water lily have?
+How many petals does a lily have?

 How many petals and sepals does a lily have?